MonicaG/MonicaG.github.io/_posts/2020-05-08-debugging-and-watchOS-crash-reports.md

 I am grateful that people post solutions online.
 I would never have found the `DEAD_CODE_STRIPPING = NO` workaround on my own.

 Thank you for reading!
-I hope you found it helpful!
-If you have some time I would appreciate feedback on my app, [Barbell Helper](https://barbellhelper.com/), available on [TestFlight](https://testflight.apple.com/join/s0jqslOG).
-Thank you!
+I hope you found it helpful!  ~~If you have some time I would appreciate feedback on my app, [Barbell Helper](https://barbellhelper.com/), available on [TestFlight](https://testflight.apple.com/join/s0jqslOG).
+Thank you!~~  [Barbell Helper](https://barbellhelper.com/) is now available on the [App Store](https://apps.apple.com/us/app/barbell-helper/id1509605376?ls=1).